ethanp/programming/StuffIWrote/Java/simple-p2p/README.md

         * [Wikipedia](http://en.wikipedia.org/wiki/Kademlia)
         * [Research article](http://www.cs.rice.edu/Conferences/IPTPS02/109.pdf)
     * Makes use of *magnet links*
-* Enhance a `P2PFile` to allow
+3. Enhance a `P2PFile` to allow
     * a directory rather than just a file
     * download using multiple trackers (field `List<Tracker>` instead of `Tracker`)
     * Cryptographic hash values for verifying file integrity
-* Swappable algorithms, optimizations
+4. Swappable algorithms, optimizations
-* Secure connection (SSL?), secure transfer (hashed chunks?), encrypted file chunks ("pieces")
+5. Secure connection (SSL?), secure transfer (hashed chunks?), encrypted file chunks ("pieces")
-* Java has an API for *"watching"* a directory for changes, use that.
+6. Java has an API for *"watching"* a directory for changes, use that.
+7. Use JDBC or something to have the Tracker class store swarms in a *"real"* DB rather than hash tables

 ## Glossary Mapping